orion-cirb/Cadherin_Junctions/README.md

 Version 1 released on April 26, 2023.

 Version 2 released on May 10, 2023: postprocessing_v2.ijm* or *postprocessing_v2_grid.ijm.
-Measure the area of the 5 different classes (in the entire image or in each 64x64 pixels<sup>2</sup> cell of a grid).
+Measure the area of the 5 different classes (in the entire image or in each 64x64 pixels<sup>2</sup> cell of a grid): thin, finger, reticular, finger-reticular and background.